The Red In the Sky Is Ours (1992)

 but the song structures prevent that from being the case.
 Still, At the Gates was quite alone in possessing a unique style,

-out with a somber acoustic piece before the sorrowful main riff comes in, like a fresh razor slicing your throat and wrists.
+starts out with a somber acoustic piece before the sorrowful main riff comes in, like a fresh razor slicing your throat and

+wrists.
 It circles around you, cutting into your feeble heart, leaving little behind.
-As on the previous album, Tomas gives an agonizing
+As on the previous album, Tomas gives

-vocal performance, sounding like he's been gargling broken glass.
-At this point, the thrash riffs are only a small part of
+an agonizing vocal performance, sounding like he's been gargling broken glass.
+At this point, the thrash riffs are only a

-the proceedings, taking a back seat to the tremolo riffs.
-However, already they are a bit more present than on earlier releases.
+small part of the proceedings, taking a back seat to the tremolo riffs.
+However, already they are a bit more present than

 "I have traveled through suns